Sparsistent Estimation of Time-Varying Discrete Markov Random Fields

 Let $\hat \thetav_{ u}^{\tau}$ be a minimizer of \eqref{eq:opt_problem}.
 The convex program \eqref{eq:opt_problem} does not necessarily have a unique optimum, but as we will prove shortly, in the regime of interest any two solutions will have non-zero elements in the same positions.
-Based on the vector $\hat \thetav_{ u}^{\tau}$, we construct the estimate of the signed neighborhood:
+Based on the vector $\hat \thetav_{ u}^{\tau}$, we have the following estimate of the signed neighborhood:

 The structure of graph $G^{\tau}$ is consistently estimated if every signed neighborhood is recovered, i.e. $\hat{S}_{\pm}^\tau(u) = S_{\pm}^\tau(u)$ for all $u \in V$.
 A summary of the algorithm is given in Algorithm \ref{alg:structure_estimation}.